- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular disk health monitoring and analysis provide proactive insights into the health and performance of the disks in NAS Synology DiskStation DS718+ devices.
 It helps in identifying potential issues, taking preventive measures, and ensuring the safety and availability of your data.

-Although NAS DiskStation DS718+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS718+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -